webmastersmith/WGU_Cloud_Computing/D324_Business_of_IT_Project_Management/Project+_PK0-005.md

 | Deliverable or Activity | Deliverable       | Deliverable                 | Deliverable                  |
 | Hierarchy               | Numbered Levels   | Epic > Feature > User Story | Epic > Feature > User Story  |
 | When Created            | Planning Phase    | All Phases                  | Entire Life Cycle            |

+## Business Case

+- **Business Case**
+  - **Justifies the project**'s viability(most important) and alignment with business goals.
+  - summarizes project and is first project proposal.
+Determines if project should proceed.
+  - created in discovery phase.
+Often includes details about budget and timelines(start, end).
+  - key stakeholders come together and discuss how much will cost vs benefit.
+All group input is added to business case.
+  - **Analyzes**:
+    - Problem or opportunity the project addresses.
+    - Alternative solutions and their costs/benefits.
+    - Projected financial impact on the organization.
+    - Risks and mitigation strategies.
+  - **Function**:
+    - Secures executive buy-in and funding for the project.
+    - Demonstrates the value proposition and return on investment.
+    - Guides project prioritization and decision-making.
+    - Provides ongoing performance benchmarks and justification.
+- **Business Case Creation**:
+  - mnemonic: 'Executive Statements Offer Financial Projects Recommendation'
+  - Executive Summary: brief summary. problem statement, solution, result.
+    - Justification: benefits to organization.
+    - Alignment to the Strategic Plan: project aligns with organizations overall strategy.
+    - Analysis of the Problem or Opportunity: gap analysis: compare where we are and where we want to go.
+    - Financial Overview: cost-benefit on investment.
+  - Problem Statement: problem trying to solve.
+  - Project Definition: more info. scope, resources, milestones, timeline.
+  - Options: pros and cons of multiple solutions.
+    - Feasibility Study Results: determine if project is doable and likely to succeed.
+  - Recommendation: analysis which option is best for organization objectives.
+  - Stakeholders: anyone/organization with vested interest.
+  - High-Level Risk Analysis: known risk documented.

 ## Charts